Essex Memorial Arena

-The Essex Memorial Arena was an ice-hockey arena in Essex, Ontario, Canada constructed in 1960-1961.
-The capacity of the Essex Memorial Arena was 1,501 and it served as the home ice for the Essex 73's of the Great Lakes Junior C Hockey League from 1973–2009.
-During that time the 73's won 16 Great Lakes League Championships and 6 Ontario Junior C titles, The 2008–2009 season was to be the final year for the 73's at the Essex Memorial Arena and in that year the 73's captured the Ontario Junior C crown finishing with a perfect 31-0 record in the arena.
+The Essex Memorial Arena was an ice-hockey arena in Essex, Ontario, Canada constructed in 1960–1961.
+The capacity of the Essex Memorial Arena was 1,501 and it served as the home ice for the Essex 73's of the Great Lakes Junior C Hockey League from 1973 to 2009.
+During that time the 73's won 16 Great Lakes League Championships and 6 Ontario Junior C titles, The 2008–2009 season was to be the final year for the 73's at the Essex Memorial Arena and in that year the 73's captured the Ontario Junior C crown finishing with a perfect 31–0 record in the arena.
 A replacement arena was completed in September 2009.
 Various groups including Essex Minor Hockey continued to use the arena until it was demolished in the summer of 2015.

 History

 The first records mentioning the potential of an artificial rink for Essex are from the mid-1950s.
 The idea grew and by March 1956 the Parks Board created an Arena Committee, which it named the Essex Memorial Arena Campaign Committee, and appointed members from the Essex Rotary Club, the Legion (Branch 201), and the Kinsmen Club of Essex.
 The Kinsmen Club of Essex were the first to initiate a challenge to the town to raise $50,000.
 The name of the arena was one of the first issues addressed.
 It was decided that it would be called Essex Memorial Arena in honour of the men who had fought and died in World War I and World War II.